 Face-to-face as well as remote (trial website or telephone call) screening, eligibility and consent procedures will be used.
-All participants (apart from those who lack capacity to do this) will have a two-way discussion, either face-to-face or by a telephone/video call from a medically qualified clinician, research nurse or prescribing pharmacist, dependent on the ISA for the specific IMP involved, prior to randomisation.
+All participants (apart from those who lack capacity to do this) will have a two-way discussion, either face-to-face or by a telephone/video call from a medically qualified professional, research nurse, nurse prescriber or prescribing pharmacist, dependent on the ISA for the specific IMP involved, prior to randomisation.